[Interview for Welcome Skate Store during the Nike SB ‘UK58’ tour, 2018]

 Definitely.
-I mean they come out frequently and you know you’re only on the trip for two to three weeks but there’s a large amount in pride in these kinds of things so you want to be productive and leave your mark in the edits.
+I mean, they come out frequently and you know you’re only on the trip for two to three weeks but there’s a large amount in pride in these things so you want to be productive and leave your mark in the edits.

 Was going to Hawaii for Tom Knox’s stag-party originally planned as an Atlantic Drift destination or did the video come of the back of Tom’s celebration?

 Well, because Tom’s such a neek… [Laughs], I’m joking.
 Basically, we’re not going to go to fucking Magaluf for a weekend for him, Tom’s idea of a good time is being out skating with his mates and trying to film.
 Which is great, we all envy him for that.
 There are sick spots in Hawaii, we wanted to do a trip there and thought we should make it so it was at a nice time for Tom as well.
 It wasn’t for either/or – both just blended well together.